yalntue/yalntue/README.md

 🦾 Recently, I've embarked on a journey to learn Rust, expanding my toolkit of skills alongside my passion for AI and blockchain technologies. 💡

-🌐 You can find me on https://twitter.com/0phoenix_ where I occasionally share insights, write about my experiences, and connect with fellow developers.
+🌐 You can find me on twitter (@0phoenix_) where I occasionally share insights, write about my experiences, and connect with fellow developers.

 📫 Feel free to reach out to me at yalntue.teyn@gmail.com.
 I'm always open to interesting conversations, collaboration opportunities, or just saying "hi"!